 In dealing with agreements by which a business shall be operated by two or more persons, the courts must first deal with the question of whether the agreement is a "partnership" within the meaning of the Commercial Code.
 Where the agreement does satisfy these conditions, it should be treated as a partnership even where the parties were not aware of the Commercial Code, followed customary rules or forms, or where the formalities of a writing or of publicity were ignored.
 The lack of compliance with formalities raises special problems but problems not peculiar to "customary parterships."
 The same problems arise where persons who intended to comply with the Commercial Code nonetheless omit some formality.
 All of these problems may be solved by considering these partnerships to have a "de facto" existence.

-70. Dorient c.
+- 68. Uniform Partnership Act, cited above at note 31, § 16. - 69.
+Comm.
+C., Art.
+281(3). - 70.
+Dorient c.
 Caubit ès qualité (Bordeaux, Fra., July 5, 1932), Rev. des Sociétés, 1932, p.
 220.